pranavp10/pranavp.xyz/README.md

 ## Overview

 Welcome to the repository of Pranav P's portfolio.
-This portfolio showcases Pranav's skills, projects, and achievements.
+This portfolio showcases Pranav's skills, projects, work and achievements.

 ## Technologies Used